 ‘Olympic’ Wetskills goes for first time to South Korea!

-The Wetskills Foundation with partners Hongik University, Embassy of the Kingdom of The Netherlands and Korea Water Forum will organize a special edition of Wetskills: the Olympic edition in South Korea (period: 28 January – 12 February 2018).
-Bachelor, Master, PhD students and recent graduates will work in mixed team on water challenges provided by organizations of the Korean and Dutch water sector.
-This edition of Wetskills will take the participants to the nice city of Seoul and the Olympic city of Gangneung for two-and-a-half weeks, visiting interesting and relevant water-related locations in and around Seoul and having the finals and awarding in the framework of the Olympic Winter Games.
+The Wetskills Foundation with partners Hongik University, Embassy of the Kingdom of The Netherlands and Korea Water Forum organized a special edition of Wetskills: the Olympic edition in South Korea (period: 28 January – 12 February 2018).
+Bachelor, Master, PhD students and recent graduates worked together in mixed team on water challenges provided by organizations of the Korean and Dutch water sector.
+This edition of Wetskills took the participants to the nice city of Seoul and the Olympic city of Gangneung for two-and-a-half weeks, visiting interesting and relevant water-related locations in and around Seoul and having the finals and awarding in the framework of the Olympic Winter Games.

-Follow this spectacular and unique ‘Olympic’ Wetskills Water Challenge via our Social Media or the daily blogs!
+Read more about this spectacular and unique ‘Olympic’ Wetskills Water Challenge via our Social Media or the daily blogs (below) and publications!

-For more information about participation contact Floor van der Heijden (firstname.lastname@example.org) or especially for South Korean interested candidates: Jiyeon (June) Lee (email@example.com) and Jeryang Park (Hongik University, firstname.lastname@example.org).
-For other information contact Johan Oost (email@example.com).
+For more information, contact Johan Oost (firstname.lastname@example.org) and Floor van der Heijden (email@example.com) or especially for South Korean information: Jeryang Park (Hongik University, firstname.lastname@example.org).

 Case 1: Raising the Value of Rivers